DommanLab/RMCC/narratives/RMCC_ncov_NM.md

 # [Gamma (P.1) Lineage](https://nextstrain.org/community/DommanLab/RMCC@NM_narrative/ncov/NM?c=emerging_lineage&d=tree,map&f_division=New%20Mexico&label=clade:20J/501Y.V3&p=grid&tl=location)

-Several Alpha sequences have been reported in New Mexico since March 2021.
+Several Gamma sequences have been reported in New Mexico since March 2021.
 Gamma has reduced susceptibility to some monoclonal antibody treatments.
-The phylogeny shows evidence of community transmission of Gamma in New Mexico.
+This phylogeny shows evidence of community transmission of Gamma in New Mexico.

 ```auspiceMainDisplayMarkdown